buyallmemes/blog-api/posts/20240422-testing-guideline.md

 Noticed anything strange?
 There's nothing about a "single line of code", a "single method" or even a "single class".
 This is one of the most common misconceptions.
-Somehow unit is always associated with "a method" or even worse — "a line of code".
+Somehow "unit" is always interpreted as "a method" or even worse — "a line of code".
 And so unit testing becomes method testing, line testing, etc.
 This is very one-denominational are crude.
 Yes, it's important for every method and every line of code to be tested, but it should also make sense in the grand schema of things.

 Allow me to elaborate.
-If I'm building a feature (whatever it might be), what is more important?
+If I'm building the change (whatever it might be: feature, bugfix, etc.), what is more important?

-- for the feature to work
+- for the change to work
 - for some method to return the right value

-Well, the answer is evident — it's always more important for the **feature** to work than for code to work.
+Well, the answer is evident —
+it's always more important for the whole **change** to work than for method to return the right value.
-Code can have mistakes, but if the features perform as it should - is this really a problem?
+Code can have mistakes, but if the change perform as it should - are these really mistakes?
-No, but... this is because the feature is the unit in this case.
+This is because the change is the unit in this case.
 Not a method or a line of code.
-Code is just an implementation detail of this feature.
+Code is just an implementation detail of this change.
 Important detail, but a detail nonetheless.
 And details should be tested as part of something bigger.